Maaack/Godot-Game-Template/README.md

     1. Go to `Project > Project Settings… > Input Map`.
     2. Update the input actions and keybindings for “Game Name”.
     3. Close the window.
-    4. Open `InputOptionsMenu.tscn`.
+    4. Open `InputOptionsMenu.tscn` (or `MasterOptionsMenu`, which contains an instance of the scene).
     5. Select the `Controls` node.
     6. Update the `Action Name Map` to show readable names for “Game Name” input actions.
-    7. Update the `Add Button Texture` and `Remove Button Texture` with textures.
-    8. Save the scene.
+    7. Save the scene.

 4. Add sound effects to the UI.